Trinity College, Cambridge: Minor traditions

+Trinity College undergraduate gowns are readily distinguished from the black gowns favoured by most other Cambridge colleges.
+They are instead dark blue with black facings.
+They are expected to be worn to formal events such as formal halls and also when an undergraduate sees the Dean of the College in a formal capacity.
+Trinity students, along with those of King's and St John's, are the first to be presented to the Congregation of the Regent House at graduation.

-People associated with the college
+People associated with Trinity

 Notable fellows and alumni

 The Parish of the Ascension Burial Ground in Cambridge contains the graves of 27 Fellows of Trinity College, Cambridge most of whom are also commemorated in Trinity College Chapel with brass plaques.
-Charles III, King of the United Kingdom attended between the years 1967-70.
+Charles III, King of the United Kingdom, attended from 1967 to 1970.
 Marian Hobson was the first woman to become a Fellow of the college, having been elected in 1977, and her portrait now hangs in the college hall along with those of other notable members of the college.
 Other notable female Fellows include Anne Barton, Marilyn Strathern, Catherine Barnard, Lynn Gladden and Rebecca Fitzgerald.

 Nobel Prize winners

+This list includes winners of the Nobel Memorial Prize in Economic Sciences, which is not one of the five Nobel Prizes established by Alfred Nobel's will in 1895.

 Fields Medallists

 Four members or alumni of Trinity College have been awarded the Fields Medal.

 Turing Award winners

 British prime ministers

-Other Trinity politicians include Robert Devereux, 2nd Earl of Essex, courtier of Elizabeth I; William Waddington, Prime Minister of France; Erskine Hamilton Childers, fourth President of Ireland; Jawaharlal Nehru, the first and longest serving Prime Minister of India; Rajiv Gandhi, Prime Minister of India; Lee Hsien Loong, Prime Minister of Singapore; Samir Rifai, Prime Minister of Jordan; Richard Blumenthal, incumbent senior US Senator from Connecticut; and William Whitelaw, Home Secretary and subsequently Deputy Prime Minister.
+Other Trinity politicians include Robert Devereux, 2nd Earl of Essex, courtier of Elizabeth I; William Waddington, Prime Minister of France; Erskine Hamilton Childers, fourth president of Ireland; Jawaharlal Nehru, the first and longest-serving prime minister of India; Rajiv Gandhi, Prime Minister of India; Lee Hsien Loong, Prime Minister of Singapore; Samir Rifai, Prime Minister of Jordan; Richard Blumenthal, incumbent senior US senator from Connecticut; and William Whitelaw, home secretary and subsequently deputy prime minister.